The 80s – A Decade Like No Other [Embracing Nostalgia]

 The synthesis of electronic music and the rise of MTV also revolutionized how music was consumed, paving the way for a visual revolution transcending mere auditory experiences.

 After listening to Mark Goodman on 8os on 8, I discovered that KC and the Sunshine Band originated the popular 90s song: ‘Please Don’t Go’ by KWS.
 I had no idea.
-I like the original version of the KC and the Sunshine Band, released in 1980.
+I like the original KC and the Sunshine Band version, released in 1980.

 • Journey